11cafe/comfyui-workspace-manager/README.md

 ### [Option 2] via git

-Like any other custom node installation, in your ComfyUI root folder
+Like any other custom node installation, in your ComfyUI root folder run command and restart your ComfyUI.

 ```
 cd custom_nodes && git clone https://github.com/11cafe/comfyui-workspace-manager.git
 ```

-and restart your ComfyUI.

-It is recommended to do git clone than downloading zip folder, because you can get latest updates by `git pull`!

 ## Features